PANTHEONtech/YANGinator/README.md

 ### 6. Help Us Continue

-If you found bug/problem possible feature create an [issue](https://github.com/PANTHEONtech/YANGinator/issues).
+If you found a bug, problem, or have an idea for a possible feature, create an [Issue here](https://github.com/PANTHEONtech/YANGinator/issues).

 *Please browse the open issues before opening a new one.*